 After spraying your records, apply light pressure in a circular motion using your velvet record brush to gently clean your records.
 This should wipe away any blemishes.
 Next, carefully wash off any of your cleaning spray and dry your records.
 Now, you’ll want to be extra careful to not touch the record’s grooves.
 Handle the record by its outer edges or the inner labelled portion.

 Knowing how to clean and maintain vinyl records means you need to know how to store them too.
 Store your records in their outer and inner sleeves.
 If they’re vintage records and you either don’t have the original sleeves or the sleeves have deteriorated, consider investing in some acid-free paper inner sleeves and durable polypropylene outer sleeves.
 Finally, always remember to keep your records in an upright position when not in use.

 Long-Term Maintenance Will Keep Your Records Sounding Great

-Follow these steps regularly and you’ll be surprised how well your records hold up over the years.
+Follow these steps for learning how to clean a record regularly and you’ll be surprised how well your records hold up over the years.